panzerdp/dmitripavlutin.com/content/posts/091-whats-string/index.md

 `\u0048\u0065\u006C\u006C\u006F\u0021` is how JavaScript sees the strings: as a sequence of code units.
 Note that the presented sequence has 6 code units, which corresponds to the number of visible characters in the `'Hello!'` string.

-Any Unicode character from [Basic Multilangual Plane](https://www.compart.com/en/unicode/plane/U+0000) is encoded with one code unit in UTF-16.
+An Unicode character from [Basic Multilangual Plane](https://www.compart.com/en/unicode/plane/U+0000) is encoded with one code unit in UTF-16.

 However, characters from non-Basic Multilangual Plane: